kvgarnet/copys3/README.md

 2. create S3 buckets
 ```
 make mb
-#Note:replace bucket names with your own
+#Note:#by default it will create buckets 'kvsource' 'kvdest', can also set your bucket name with
 make mb source=<your_bucket1> dest=<your_bucket2>
 ```
 2. Generate files with different sizes to source bucket